Spyderisk/system-modeller/README.md

 risk assessment of complex systems, applying our mathematical modelling to your particular problem.
 This software is the result of
 [15 years of history in risk assessment](https://github.com/Spyderisk/system-modeller/blob/dev/HISTORY.md) of complex socio-technical systems.
-Starting in 2023 we publish everything under open licenses: software source code, ontologies, domain model database, online training, documentation, and academic papers.
+Starting in 2023 we now publish everything under open licenses: software source code, ontologies, domain model database, online training, documentation, and academic papers.